-At each monthly meeting of the Workplace Safety Committee, the Employee Health & Wellness Coordinator (chair of Committee) will review the previous month's reported incidents.
-Any suggestions made by committee members to prevent reoccurrence of the incident will be followed up by the Committee chair.
+At each monthly meeting of the Workplace Safety Committee, the Benefits Manager (chair of Committee) will review the previous month's reported incidents.
+Any suggestions made by committee members to prevent reoccurrence of the incident will be followed up by the Committee chair (the Benefits Manager).